 California Equitable Division Laws

 During a divorce case in California, the courts follow equitable distribution laws for property division.
-The courts will divide all community properly equally, 50/50, in a divorce.
+The courts will divide all communities properly equally, 50/50, in a divorce.
 All assets and debts (including settlements) either party acquired during the marriage will split in half during a divorce – one-half for each spouse.
 It does not matter which spouse earned more money, accumulated more debt, or won a personal injury lawsuit during the marriage.
-The courts treat all marital property as equally belonging to both spouses, and will split it equally during divorce.
+The courts treat all marital property as equally belonging to both spouses, and will split it equally during a divorce.

 If you received a personal injury settlement during your marriage, your spouse may have a right to a portion of your settlement during a divorce.
 However, your spouse will only have a right to certain parts of your settlement.
 The parts of a settlement that become community property are compensation for economic damages, such as medical bills, lost wages, and physical damage to property.
 However, pain and suffering damages will become the individual’s separate property, unless the plaintiff decided to comingle the funds with other marital assets.

 If you wish to keep your pain and suffering settlement amount separate property, deposit it into a bank account that is separate from your joint account with your spouse.
 Do not use this money to purchase a vehicle or pay off a mortgage, as this will deem it a community asset.
 Speak to a lawyer for legal counsel about how to keep your settlement safe from equitable division during a divorce.
-An attorney can give you advice about property division, as well as help protect marital assets you believe should be yours alone.
+A Riverside accident attorney can give you advice about property division, as well as help protect marital assets you believe should be yours alone.

 Controlling Property Division